iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 #### Format 04

 This BED file contains positions of unique poly(A) sites with relative usage values for each identified site in the **score** column.
+The relative usage values must be fractional for each poly(A) site (e.g. fraction used vs other sites in the same terminal exon).

 Fields: